wolframroesler/back-up-nextcloud/local-to-remote.md

 -r--r--r--  1 root root       0 Jun 16 17:05 wCC4iTqF0FCM9HL7EPPp62uP
 ```

-Very similar to the encrypted data we're copying to the remote backup server, however this time we are looking at what's already on the remote backup.
+Very similar to the encrypted data we're rsyncing to the remote backup server, however this time we are looking at what's already on the remote.

-### Decrypt the encrypted backup
+### Decrypting the encrypted backup

 First of all we need another mount point: